MESSEGE FROM ARTIST

 What made me wanting to draw Buddhist figures was the encounter to one

 picture on the trip to the countryside of Japan.
-I met a Buddhist painting

-in an old temple.
-It was a painting without colors.
-The Buddhist figure
+I met a Buddhist painting in an old temple.
+It was a painting without

-was drawn simply with Sumi Ink (n/black ink).
-It was hard to say that
+colors.
+The Buddhist figure was drawn simply with Sumi Ink (n/black ink).
+It was hard to say that the painting was so

-the painting was so skillful, however, the paining existed there as if
+skillful, however, the paining existed there as if it was telling its

-it was telling its story to me by giving off gentle halos.
+story to me by giving off gentle halos.

 The Buddhist painting drawn only by the use of Sumi Ink on white paper

-is called "Hakubyouzuhou (`}@)".
-The practice of "Hakubyouzuhou"
+(`}@)".
+The practice of "Hakubyouzuhou" had

-many paintings often look amateurish.
+paintings often look amateurish.
 However, amateurishness even brings

 the painting more vividness and freedom.

-Although I am not well informed of Buddhist and/or Buddhism, I had been
+Although I am not well informed

-inspired by the simply drawn figures of "Hakubyouzuhou (`}@)".
+figures of "Hakubyouzuhou (`}@)".

 It's been said that the Buddhism is purity and it teaches mercy and charity.

-Therefore, a man who draws the figure of Buddhist must be pure-minded.
+Therefore, a man who draws the figure of

-It is very difficult for me to become pure-minded, especially, I am full
+Buddhist must be pure-minded.
+It is very difficult for me to become pure-minded,

-of worldly desires.
-It also has been said that the Buddhist paintings
+especially, I am full of worldly desires.
+It also has been said that

-are the forms of Buddhist figures sprung out and it should never be drawn
+the Buddhist paintings are the forms of Buddhist figures sprung out and

-by the artist's free spirit.
+it should never be drawn by the artist's free spirit.

 Still, my desire wanting to draw Buddhist figures did not disappeared.